Anthony Independent School District: School safety

-Security is provided with a cooperative agreement with the Anthony Police Department.
-A designated full-time school resource officer is assigned to the district during school hours as well as three campus patrol personnel, one at each campus.
-Additional officers are provided for sports and other large events.
-Cameras are positioned throughout the district, inside and outside buildings.
+Security is provided with three campus School Marshals.
+Each School Marshal completed the Texas Commission on Law Enforcement's (TCOLE) rigorous ten-day course to become certified by the state's top law enforcement agency.
+In addition, the Town of Anthony's Police Station is located across the street from Anthony ISD.
+Cameras are strategically positioned throughout the district, inside and outside buildings.
 A computerized School Check-In system with tracking software has been implemented at all three schools.
 All doors have been modified with electromechanical access control devices to enhance security.
 Additional Safety Features: Plasma Air Purification Filters that filter out bacteria, dust, molds and viruses are installed in all three schools.
 Also, Vaping Sensor Technology has been installed in Anthony Middle and High Schools.
 Anthony ISD was awarded the Soteria National Leadership Award for being the first to install this technology.
+Most recently, Anthony ISD has successfully completed training to have earned a designation as a "Heart Safe School District" by Project Adam and El Paso's Children's Hospital.